Druzai/Bot_Mc_discord/README.md

     * Get info about players on the server
     * Work with server whitelist
     * Autoload if the minecraft server crashes
+    * Auto backup at specified intervals and forced backup by member
+        * Auto deleting backup(s) if backup's limit or space exceeded
     * Make yourself an operator for limited amount of time if your discord account has association with minecraft nick
-* Changing minecraft servers in bot's config on the go
+* Changing minecraft servers on the go while server is down
 * Setting an optional role.
 If set then the bot commands for managing the minecraft server will require this role from the member
 * Creating optional cross-platform chat between discord text channel and minecraft server via bot and webhook